sass/sass/proposal/package-importer.md

 as it clearly communicates to both the user and compiler, and does not have known conflicts in the ecosystem.

-The `pkg` scheme will not be supported in the browser version of Dart Sass.
+#### No built-in `pkg` resolver for browsers

+Dart Sass will not provide a built-in resolver for browsers to use the `pkg` scheme.
 To support a similar functionality, a user would need to ensure that files are served, and the loader would need to fetch the URL.
 In order to follow the same algorithm for [resolving a file: URL], we would need to make many fetches.
 If we instead require the browser version to have a fully resolved URL, we negate many of this spec's benefits.
 Users may write their own custom importers to fit their needs.

 [resolving a file: URL]: ../spec/modules.md#resolving-a-file-url

+#### Available as an opt-in setting

-The `pkg` import loader will be exposed through an opt-in option as it adds the potential for file system interaction to `compileString` and `compileStringAsync`.
+The `pkg` import loader will be exposed through an opt-in setting as it adds the potential for file system interaction to `compileString` and `compileStringAsync`.
+Specifically, we want people who invoke Sass compilation functions to have control over what files get accessed, and there's even a risk of leaking file contents in error messages.

 #### Node Resolution Decisions